-In the Classroom

-Students will use current data, examples and contexts to develop the skills of the subject including knowledge of economic models and key concepts; application of models to analyse situations in individual markets such as housing or in national/international economic controversies such as trade, inequality and environmental protection; evaluation of the effectiveness of policies in regard to these situations.

-In the Future

-Economics is a highly regarded A Level course, favoured by Russell Group Universities and Oxbridge.
-It can lead to the study of scientific or arts based subjects.
-Job opportunities for students of Economics include: Accountancy, Business Analyst, Actuary, Banking, Economist (PLCs, World Bank, government departments, etc.), Insurance, Journalism, Public Sector Management and Human Resource Management.
+In the Classroom Students will use current data, examples and contexts to develop the skills of the subject: knowledge of economic models and key concepts; application of models to analyse situations in individual markets such as housing or in national/international economic controversies such as trade, inequality and environmental protection; evaluation of the effectiveness of policies in regard to these situations.
+In the Future Economics is a highly regarded A Level course, favoured by Russell Group universities and Oxbridge.
+It can lead to the study of scientific or arts-based subjects.
 English Language

-H470